Context7 MCP Claude Code Integration: Technical Guide 2026

 As developers release more open source uncensored large language models 2026, users are finding that "sovereign AI" is the only way to avoid the arbitrary restrictions of commercial providers.

 True freedom from restrictions is only possible through local deployment.
-Cloud APIs for an unfiltered llm often subject users to monitoring policies that can compromise privacy.
-Running the most uncensored open source llm 2026 locally ensures complete sovereignty.
+Cloud APIs, even for unfiltered models, often subject users to monitoring policies that can compromise privacy.
+Running a model entirely on your own hardware ensures complete data sovereignty — nothing leaves your machine.

 When running a model locally, no data is sent to external servers.
 This is critical for working with proprietary or sensitive information.
 Local deployment ensures that your thoughts and queries remain private, shielded from both corporate and government logging.